keithstellyes/ur/README.md

 I decided to implement *The Game of Ur*, generally considered the oldest board game we know the rules to (more or less).

 This project uses C++, Raylib for the audiovisual engine (curses for a terminal frontend), and meson for the build system.

+There are some rough-edges, in particular meson build files have an inconsistent style as I did not know meson when I first started this.
+Eventually, I plan to go back to clean this part up, and others.

+The project is pretty much "done" but various cleanup work could be done, but would be beyond the scope of the original intentions of the project.

 # Rules
 We use the rules from https://www.mastersofgames.com/rules/royal-ur-rules.htm, with the attached PDF for clarification :)